 No statistically significant differences were noted at the three levels tested, however it was noted that consumers may be more sensitive to differences in mild salsa pungency than the more pungent levels typical of medium and hot salsa.

 With the help of Kalsec sensory and analytical teams, the salsa manufacturer was able to achieve their specification range with ClearCap® Capsicum to meet consumer expectations.
 The analytical and sensory testing helped the manufacturer better understand the differences in heat levels for salsa applications and provide a more consistent product.

-Want to learn more about how Kalsec can help you achieve consistent pungency levels?
+Contact our experts to learn how Kalsec can help you achieve consistent pungency levels.